 College Applications.
-The source of every high schooler’s worry, stress, and sleeplessness – until you’re a spring semester senior! which is the perspective I’m currently writing this from.
-I’ll be sharing my personal college application journey in hopes of perhaps providing you with some information about the process or at least about the reality of rejections and the rollercoaster of emotions experienced.
-This is not intended to be any form of substantial logistical advice towards approaching applications
+The source of nearly every high schooler’s stress and sleeplessness… until you’re a spring semester senior! which is the perspective I’m currently writing this from.
+I’ll be sharing my personal college application journey in hopes of providing some insight into the process or at least about the reality of rejections and the rollercoaster of emotions I experienced.
+This is not particularly intended to be any form of substantial advice towards approaching the college application process.

-First things first, I planned my college applications around the fact that I wanted to be a Computer Science major and let every college know of this fact.
-This helped narrow my selection of schools as I aimed to apply to top ranking CS schools along with a mix of high acceptance rate public schools that had a good CS program and that I would be happy at in the event that all my reach schools options fell through.
+First things first, I planned my college applications around the fact that I wanted to be a Computer Science major.
+This helped narrow my selection of schools as I aimed to apply to primarily top ranking Computer Science programs along with a mix of higher acceptance rate public schools that also had good CS programs and that I would be happy at in the event that none of my reach schools options came to fruition.

-My personal assessment of my application was that I had average/slightly below test scores for reach schools, a rigorous curriculum with many APs and university classes, ok/decent essays, and strong extracurricular activities spanning leadership, activism, community service, and academics.
+My personal assessment of my application was that I had average/slightly below average test scores for reach schools, a rigorous curriculum with many APs, university classes, and good grades, ok/passable essays, and fairly strong extracurricular activities spanning leadership, activism, community service, and academics.

-Around this time my schedule was packed with college interviews.
-I had six of them: Princeton, MIT, Cornell, UPenn, CMU, and Duke.
+Around this time my schedule was also packed with college interviews.
+I had six of them: Princeton, MIT, Cornell, University of Pennsylvania, Carnegie Mellon University, and Duke.
 My first interview was with Princeton and it was absolutely disastrous.
 It was extremely short, boring, and unengaging.
-CMU and UPenn went ok.
-MIT and Cornell went well.
-Duke was my last interview and I thought it went amazing.
-I loved my interviewer, she was so kind, helpful, and curious about learning about me.
+Carnegie Mellon and UPenn interviews went ok.
+MIT and Cornell interviews I thought went well.
+Duke was my last interview and I thought it went amazingly.
+I loved my interviewer, she was so kind, helpful, and curious to learn more about me.
 We even derailed from typical interview questions for a bit to discuss trying to resolve instances of compromising morality in friendships and it was really great conversation that didn’t feel like an interview.

 My top choices going into the application process were Tier 1: MIT, Stanford and Tier 2: Carnegie Mellon, Cornell, UPenn.
-Realistically, I would be extremely fortunate to get into any one of these schools, but naturally, that didn’t stop me from hoping and wishing.
-In January, I received my deferred decision from the University of Illinois Urbana-Champaign which really was a reach school for CS majors regardless of its 60%+ general acceptance rate, but it drastically knocked my expectations down a peg.
-I thought to myself, if I couldn’t even get into a public school like UIUC, what chance did I have at the Ivies and other top privates?
-Leading up to March decision dates, I knew I had to keep my expectations in check to avoid any real heartbreak and shattered dreams, so I kept telling myself I would not get into anywhere, would emphasize how the application process is such a lottery, and would banter with friends about getting rejected everywhere.
+Realistically, I would have been extremely fortunate to get into any one of these schools, but naturally, that didn’t stop me from hoping and wishing.
+In January, I received my deferred decision from the University of Illinois Urbana-Champaign which in all actuality was a reach school for CS majors regardless of its 60%+ general acceptance rate.
+Nevertheless, statistics aside, it drastically knocked my expectations down a peg.
+I thought to myself, if I couldn’t even get into a public school like UIUC, what chance did I have at the Ivies and other top private schools?
+Leading up to March decision dates, I knew I had to keep my expectations in check to avoid any real devastation and shattered dreams.
+So, I kept telling myself I would not get into anywhere, would emphasize how the application process is such a lottery, and would banter with friends about getting rejected everywhere.
 As increasingly many strangers or family friends asked me where I wanted to go to college, I learned to modify my answer from being “MIT and Stanford” to “whichever school accepts me” as kind of a cop-out answer but also a truthful one as there was no point in idolizing a school that would not end up accepting me.

 - Carnegie Mellon University School of Computer Science* (RD)